 The current version of TESTAR runs on Windows 7 64 bit.
-To ensure that TESTAR runs on your system you need to install the Java Development Kit (JDK) x64 in version 1.8 (1.7 and 1.6 should also work).
+To ensure that TESTAR runs on your system you need to install the Java Development Kit (JDK) x64 in version 1.8.

-1. Installing TESTAR
+2 Installing TESTAR

-TESTAR comes in a file called TESTAR_vx.x_win_x64.zip, which contains all files necessary for its execution.
+TESTAR comes in a file called TESTAR\vX.X\win\x64.zip, which contains all files necessary for its execution.
 Just unzip this file into a directory with write-access.
 There is no setup routine.

-2. Starting TESTAR
+3 Starting TESTAR

 Within the main directory you will find several files, which are crucial for the execution of TESTAR.
 The most important one is testar.bat.
-Double-click on it and TESTAR will start and display the main screen:
+Double-click on it and TESTAR will start and display the main screen: If TESTAR was not initiated, it is probable that Java 8 x64 was not correctly identified.
+You might either run testar.jar by double clicking on it, or try to fix testar.bat to set the correct Java version in your environment.

-As shown in the picture above, the main screen contains four buttons, which start TESTAR into its four main modes:
+As shown in the picture 1, the main screen contains four buttons, which start TESTAR into its four main modes:

-- 1. Start in Spy-Mode: This mode does not execute any actions.
-It will start the System under Test (SUT) and allows you to inspect the GUI.
-You can use different commands in this mode to see more or less information: - Shift + 1 will show the set of actions that TESTAR recognizes, so you can see which ones will be executed during test. - Shift + 2 highlights the widget under cursor.
-Also, you will be able to see its role and an array that contains the path you need to follow in order to locate it inside the widget tree. - Shift + 3 displays information of the widget under cursor (see Section 4.2 for further information). - 2.
-Start in Generation-Mode: This mode will start the SUT and execute a full test on the SUT.
+- 1. Start in Spy-Mode: It will start the System under Test (SUT) and allow you to inspect its GUI.
+You have different commands available to display different information about the GUI: - (a) Shift + 1 will show the set of actions that TESTAR recognizes, so you can check which ones could be executed during a test.
+Actions like, for example, left/right clicks, text inputs, drag and drops, etc. - (b) Shift + 2 highlights the widget under cursor.
+It also displays information about the widget role and an array that represents the path to reach the widget in the widget-tree representing the current displayed GUI. - (c) Shift + 3 displays information about properties of the widget under cursor (see Section 5.2 for further information). - 2.
+Start in Generation-Mode: This mode will start the SUT and execute a full test on it.
 Switching to GenerateManual mode (Shift + Arrow Left) you will be able to take the control at any time. - 3.
 Start in Replay-Mode: This mode replays a previously recorded sequence.
 TESTAR will ask you for the sequence to replay. - 4.
 Start in View-Mode: The View-Mode allows you to inspect all steps of a previously recorded sequence.
 Contrary to the Replay-Mode, it will not execute any actions, but only show you the screenshots that were recorded during sequence generation.
 This is ideal if a sequence turns out not to be reproducible.